Alcohol Rehab: What You Need to Know

 - The same year, 1.1 million people were arrested for driving under the influence, making up less than 1% of the 121 million who admitted to doing so.

 - 13% of drivers at night and on weekends have marijuana in their systems, and these people are 25% more likely to be involved in an accident.

 Because of the serious impact drunk driving has on our nation, laws are strictly enforced.
 Anyone caught driving with a blood-alcohol level (BAC) of over .08% or under the influence of drugs is subject to penalties including ticket, court, and attorney costs.
 Additional consequences include jail time, mandatory participation in classes or programs about substance abuse and drunk driving, the installation of an ignition interlock or breathalyzer system in the convicted person’s vehicle, and driver’s license limitation or revocation.
 Convicted drunk drivers may be required to put special license plates on their vehicles, pay higher insurance costs, be banned from entering Canada, and, in some states, even have their car impounded by the police and forfeit ownership.

 Drunk Driving and Alcoholism

 Driving drunk and other risky behaviors are a major red flag for alcoholism and drug addiction.
 If you or a loved one has been driving under the influence, it is important to seek treatment before legal consequences or a serious accident occur..

-Typically, we recommend inpatient rehab before coming to sober living.
-Although it is not necessary, we do see better results when people attend rehab before coming to us.
+Typically, we recommend those struggling attend inpatient rehab before coming to sober living.
+Although it is not necessary, we see better results when people attend rehab before coming to us.
 You can learn more about our program to see if we are a good fit for you after alcohol rehab.